 Work-study program for in-depth instruction on the job.
 The college gives both related and vocational instruction before and-or during this period, including seminars directly related to the work experience.
 These experiences are planned and supervised by the college and the employers so that each contributes to the student's education and employability.
-First year completion of the Heating Ventilation and Air Conditioning program or permission of instructor.
-(0/0/0/360)
+First year completion of the Heating Ventilation and Air

-HVAC 2010 Heating Technology 2.5 credits
+HVAC 2010 Heating Technology